Sumbati10/MY_PACKAGE/README.md

 # my package
- This is just an exmaple of how to create and oublish your own python package
+ This is just an example of how to create and publish your own python package